How to Apply

 You will then be taken back to the main application page, which will confirm that your contract has been signed.
 The page will say "application not complete" – don’t worry!
 You will also receive an email confirming that a space is being held for you in residence.
 Your status will continue to remain as "application not complete" until your room has been assigned.
 Once the residence office has received your deposit, we will contact you to discuss pricing options, should you intend to stay in residence for multiple EAP sessions.

 Please click here to access the Application Portal.
-Applications for 2021-22 will open in Summer 2021.
+Applications for 2022-23 will open on February 22, 2022.

 Important EAP Accommodation Information: